 Again, I think they’re missing a trick.
-A good lawyer would be forging a great relationship with her clients by having a monthly or quarterly meeting.
-Or maybe being a board adviser or non-executive director (NED) She could offer a legal perspective on the challenges their business faces.
+A good lawyer would forge a great relationship with her clients by having a monthly or quarterly meeting.
+Or maybe become a board adviser or non-executive director (NED) She could offer a legal perspective on the challenges their business faces.
 And she would be in a great position to sell in her one-off services of negotiating or checking contracts as they went along.

-If I were a legal firm, I’d offer this at much less than my standard hourly rate to be able to establish a great ongoing relationship with my clients.
+If I were a legal firm, I’d offer this at much less than my standard hourly rate to establish an ongoing relationship with my clients.
 The fee for the regular meetings would also give my firm some great recurring income.

 What about the copywriters?

-I’ve noticed that creatives, like copywriters and web designers, are less likely to build in recurring revenue streams like this.
-Which is crazy – wouldn’t it be much more fun to be a copywriter who does regular work for the same client?
-And wouldn’t you be able to add much more value to your clients business by keeping their tone of voice or brand on track, or making sure they are making the most of their website?
+I’ve noticed that creatives, like copywriters and web designers, are less likely to build recurring revenue streams like this.
+This is crazy – wouldn’t it be much more fun to be a copywriter who does regular work for the same client?
+And wouldn’t you be able to add much more value to your client’s business by keeping their tone of voice or brand on track or making sure they are making the most of their website?